JSpeedie/dotfiles/.config/nvim/cheatsheet.md

+> WARNING: This file has been succeeded by a vim cheatsheet in my
+> reference-work repo book.
+I need to remove the file you're currently reading
+> from my dotfiles git repo, but I'll get to that another time.

 # Vim Cheatsheet

 * `gJ` : Join the line below with the current line, but don't add a space in